One year fine furniture

 When you join we do not expect any previous experience in woodwork, but equally can happily adapt the course if you do.
 As a private provider, we have the unique advantage over more traditional ‘syllabus locked’ learning establishments, in that we are free to tailor the course content to best suit your skills, interests and furniture making ambitions.
 Our courses are suited to people of all ages and backgrounds, and we are proud that UK, European and International students are attracted to our school.
 This cultural mix brings diversity to our workshop - and influences and inspires design creativity.

 We understand that taking a year out to train as a furniture maker is a big step, and that sometimes a little flexibility is needed by course providers to help students pursue their aspirations.
 With this in mind, our course offers great freedom.
-Our one year course equates to a total of 200 days, which can be taken within the time frame of one calendar year.
+Our one year course equates to a total of 200 days, which can be taken within the time frame of fifty weeks.
 For example the course can be taken as a five, or four day week.
 This was introduced to help students who required a day per week to perhaps secure paid employment or attend to personal commitments.
 This flexibility is also helpful to students wishing to organise their course around blocks of employment, holidays, or for international students with visa considerations.
 We understand that taking a year out to train as a furniture maker is a big step, and that sometimes a little flexibility is needed by course providers to help students pursue their aspirations.

 visit the school or arrange a short course to try the school out